bejayoharen/bjorg.github.io/_posts/2024-12-12-engineering-team-growth-2-interview-panel.markdown

 As the hiring manager, you might have to override some objections.
 For example, I once had a panelist object to hiring someone because she felt the person wasn't going to be "fun" enough, even though that person passed all the tests.
 Since being "fun" wasn't part of the job requirements (I wasn't hiring an entertainer) I overruled that objection.

+More challenging can be overruling an objection for a C-level.
+I once had a C-level object that an engineer we were hiring didn't have use social media.
+This was not a job requirement so it was easy to dismiss the objection, but it's important to be extra polite in these situations.

 On the other hand, I had a coworker who hired someone even after rejecting them himself because the panel strongly voted in favor.
-He confessed to me that hiring that candidate was one of the best decisions he ever made and it taught him to "trust the process".
+He later told me that hiring that candidate was one of the best decisions he ever made and it taught him to "trust the process".

 The decision of extending an offer is usually up to the hiring manager, though it depends on the company (some companies allow anyone on the panel to reject a candidate, for example).
 My rule of thumb is: if the candidate passes the tests and there are no red flags (or you’ve investigated the red flags sufficiently) you should extend that person an offer.
 It would be nice to have multiple people to compare and pick the best one, but in engineering we don't usually have that luxury, which makes it all the more important we have clear criteria up-front.

-If you go against someone on the panel when you make an offer, be prepared.
-I think it's worth having a one on one with the person who objected to let them know you hear their objections, but you are not taking their advice, and explain why.
+Regardless, if someone on the panel disagrees with your decision to make an offer, be prepared.
+It may be worth having a one on one with the person who objected to let them know you hear their objections, but you are not taking their advice, and explain why.
 You don't want one of the panelist to be resentful about a hiring choice, so it's worth making sure they understand the decision, and feel like you heard them out.

 # Footnotes